franthormel/learn/language/java/QUICKSTART.md

 Declare and instantiate a class simultaneously.

 Only use when a local class is needed once.

+Can access members of enclosing class.

+Can access local variables that are final or *effectively* final.

 ```
 public class TransportManagement {